manasvigupta/manasvigupta.github.io/_posts/2015-06-27-color-your-logs-and-stack-traces.md

 \033[31m
 {% endhighlight %}

-### How others solve this problem
+### How others solved this problem

-One company [solved] this problem by enhancing their Logback loggig to add colors while application logs are being generated.
+One company [solved] this problem by enhancing their Logback logging to add colors while application logs are being generated.

 ### My solution to coloring logs in Unix terminal

 My solution was slightly different.
 I created an AWK script with pattern matching that can highlight logs when we "tail" application logs.
-Added benefit is that it can be customized at runtime by user.
+Added benefit is that script can be customized by user.

 {% highlight bash %}
 tail -f application.log | awk '